 Place in a glass container and let cool completely before using.

 Fractionated Coconut oil uses include aromatherapeutic applications.
 It is ideal as a carrier oil for essential oils in massages, nourishing moisturizers, and hair treatments.

 Due to its quick absorption and lack of aroma, it is perfect for use in roll-ons.
 It is also light enough to use in a spray bottle.

 Furthermore, Fractionated Coconut oil is preferred in recipes for soaps, lotions, deodorants and other DIY projects.

 For a simple facial moisturizer, you need just two ingredients:

 4 oz Fractionated Coconut oil

-0.25 tsp essential oil of your choice (or a combo, up to 24 total drops)
+0.25 tsp of your favorite essential oil (or a combo, up to 24 total drops)

 Shake to combine, and use after washing your face as a hydrating moisturizer.
-Say goodbye to your dry skin and try out Fractionated coconut oil in your skincare routine!
-Wondering what essential oil to use?
-Check out our guide on our essential oils for skin.
+Say goodbye to your dry skin and try out Fractionated coconut carrier oil in your skincare routine!
+Wondering what essential oil blends or single oils to pair with it?
+Check out our guide on essential oils for skin.